surh/wheelP/DATASETS.md

 	* INT: The prediction error for the linear model with interactions.
 	* NN: The prediction error for the neural network.

-For more details on its calculation please visit the sister repository [wheelPi](https://github.com/clingsz/wheelPi).
-The columns of the data frame are as follows:

 * **pre.treatments** Numeric values underlying figure S3B.
 Directly obtained from the experimenter.
 Columns of the data frame are as follows:
 	* Sample: sample ID.